-By pooling the radio dispatch resources of the agencies, CPD provides all nine departments with around-the-clock, seven day service, eliminates confusion and duplication, and reduces the number of dispatch personnel required.
+· Eight of the nine departments operated on a single radio frequency, independently of and reduces the number of dispatch personnel required.
 Use of civilians as dispatchers adds to the cost savings.
 The centralized service also helped implement the 911 emergency system in sparsely populated areas.